denoland/docs/runtime/manual/node/migrate.md

   - /runtime/manual/node/package_json
 ---

-Migrating a Node.js project to Deno is a straightforward process.
-Modern Node.js projects run out of the box with Deno with no changes to your code.
-The main points to be aware of are:
+Deno supports modern Node.js projects out of the box, with no changes to your code.
+Running your Node.js project with Deno is a straightforward process, the main points to be aware of are:

 1. Usage of Node.js globals (like `process`, `Buffer`, etc)